MarkusLoennig/project_template/README.md

    - An "Oculus Go" will be used, with which the participant can select his/her favorite natural environment (forrest, wood, beach, mountains)

-- Immediatly after the scene viewing, the participant will perform the 2-Back Test again
+- Immediately after the scene viewing, the participant will perform the 2-Back Test again
    - we will measure a.)
 Reaction Time and b.)
 Error again, to measure the effects of possible VR attention restoration (target data!)
    - this is also the baseline for the follow up session, in which the time of VR scene viewing will be reduced (to 10 minutes)
    - this is quantitative data (time, error rate)